 Types of Braided Line for UK Sea Fishing

 - PE Braided Line – An inexpensive braided line which is ideal for sea fishing, PE Braided line is only 0.18mm in diameter and yet has a breaking strain of 20lbs.
-This line is supplied on a 300 metre spool for only £9.99.
+It is white in colour offering good visibility and can be used as a mainline on beachcasting set ups, or with spinning rods and reels for lure fishing.
+This line is supplied on a 300 metre spool for the competitive price of only £9.99.

 How to Use Braided Line

 Some anglers are confused over whether a monofilament shock leader needs to be used with braid.
-If a full-sized beachcaster is being used to cast 4-8oz weights then using with braided line a shock leader is highly advisable (and considered essential by some) as the stretch free nature of braid amplifies and compounds any mistakes which are made in the cast – a mis-timed cast with braided line can be nasty.
-Incorporating a monofilament shock leader avoids this problem and also adds a stretch during the cast.
-As stated the lack of stretch in braid means that striking in the conventional manner can potentially rip the hooks out of the mouth of any fish which has shown an interest in the bait but this can partially avoided by using the monofilament shock leader which will at least add a little stretch and absorb some of the power of the strike.
+If a full-sized beachcaster is being used to cast 4 – 8oz weights then using with braided line a shock leader is highly advisable (and considered essential by some) as the stretch free nature of braid amplifies and compounds any mistakes which are made in the cast – a mis-timed cast with braided line can be nasty.
+Incorporating a monofilament shock leader avoids this problem and also adds a stretch during the cast, absorbing some of the impact of a mistake.
+As stated the lack of stretch in braid means that striking in the conventional manner can potentially rip the hooks out of the mouth of any fish which has shown an interest in the bait, but this can partially avoided by using the monofilament shock leader which will at least add a little stretch and absorb some of the power of the strike.
 However, many anglers modify the way they strike to a much less energetic strike to avoid hooks being pulled out of fish.
 This is of course a process of trial and error for anglers using braid and working out exactly how to strike and hook fish with braid is something which all anglers have to learn on an individual basis.
 While monofilament shock leaders are important with full sized beachcasters anglers using braided line to lure fish with small and light spinning rods (where much less energetic casts and much lighter weights are used) often forgo the monofilament leader and simply use braid straight through.

-Finally, anglers need to be aware of the unique qualities of braided line: many have lost fish due to striking too hard and pulling out of snags is very different as the braided line will not stretch at all and then suddenly snap – a very different experience to pulling out of a snag with stretch mono.
+Finally, anglers need to be aware of the unique qualities of braided line: many have lost fish due to striking too hard, and pulling out of snags is very different as the braided line will not stretch at all and then suddenly snap – a very different experience to pulling out of a snag with stretchy monofilament line.